raycast/extensions/extensions/read-ai/README.md

 ## Features

 1. **Advanced Text-to-Speech**: Go beyond traditional text-to-speech with a range of reading styles.
 Choose to have your text read in a:
+   - Auto Detection Style: Automatically detects the most suitable reading style based on the content.
    - Summary Style: Provides a concise summary of the text.
    - Detailed Style: Offers a detailed explanation of the text.
    - Audio Book Style: Delivers a rich and immersive storytelling experience.